Wafelack/orion/DOCS.md

 The Orion Reference
 ================

-This "book" goes through all the Orion concepts and stands at the main documentation of the language.
+This "book" goes through all the Orion concepts and stands as the main documentation of the language.

 Index
 -------